 - Free enterprise: Capitalism encourages maximum freedom of enterprise.
 People are not forced into a system, willy-nilly.

 - It encourages hard work: In capitalism, people are free to own property and this encourages hard work.

 - It leads to specialization: Capitalism also boosts specialization due to the increasing and large-scale production of commodities.

 - It encourages economic competition: As a result of individuals controlling the means of production, it generally leads to competition in the production of goods and services.

 - It hastens economic development: The effort of many individuals in the production of goods and services generally leads to economic development in all sectors of the economy.

-- Provision of alternative choice: The availability of goods and services produced by private individuals enables consumers to have wide range of choice.
+- Provision of alternative choice: The availability of goods and services produced by private individuals enables consumers to have a wide range of choices.

 - It Promotes different forms of production: Individuals pursue different forms of production unlike when the state pursues a single form of production.

 - It enhances technological development: The creativeness among private individuals coupled with the use of machines in production leads to technological development